 Amilla Fushi, Maldives - Early Booking OfferBook your holiday to Amilla Fushi, Maldives in advance to benefit from up to 30% discount.

 Baa Atoll, Maldives

-Amilla Fushi is roughly 120 kilometers (75 miles) from Malé International Airport, is accessible by a 30-minute seaplane journey.
+Amilla Fushi is roughly 120 kilometres (75 miles) from Malé International Airport, and is accessible by a 30-minute seaplane journey.

 10-hour 30-minute flight to Malé International Airport, on Hulhule Island.
 Amilla Fushi is a 30-minute seaplane flight from Malé International Airport.
 Guests will be greeted by Amilla Fushi representatives and escorted to the seaplane check-in.
 Amilla Fushi can also be reached by domestic flight from Malé.
 This is a 15-minute flight followed by a 10-minute speed boat ride through Baa Atoll.